Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Parameter Estimation Methods

 For \ac{GW} data analysis, we typically assume the data are stationary, Gaussian, and characterized by a known power spectral density (PSD), $S$, so the likelihood in a single interferometer is~\citep[e.g.,][]{Romano:2016dpx}

 where $h(\boldsymbol{\theta})$ is the gravitational waveform that depends on the binary parameters, $T$ is the duration of the analyzed data, and the subscript $k$ indicates the frequency.
-We choose the duration, frequency range, and PSD to be the same as in the GW230529 \ac{LVK} analysis ~\citep{LIGOScientific:2024elc, ligo_scientific_collaboration_2024_10845779}.
+We choose the duration, frequency range, and PSD to be the same as in the GW230529 \ac{LVK} analysis~\citep{LIGOScientific:2024elc, ligo_scientific_collaboration_2024_10845779}.

-The priors we use for our analyses are uniform in detector-frame component masses, isotropic in spin direction, and uniform in spin magnitude, with the restrictions that $\chi_1\le0.99$ and $\chi_2\le0.05$.
-This low secondary-spin prior is astrophysically motivated by observations of Galactic \ac{BNS} that merge within a Hubble time~\citep{Burgay:2003jj, Stovall:2018ouw}.
-For data generation and parameter estimation in a subset of our simulations, we use a \ac{BNS} waveform model \texttt{IMRPhenomPv2\_NRTidalv2}~\citep{Dietrich:2019kaq}, which includes the effects of spin precession and allows for tidal effects in both components of the binary.
+Consistent with \ac{LVK} convention, the priors we use for our analyses are uniform in detector-frame component masses, isotropic in spin direction, and uniform in spin magnitude, with the restrictions that $\chi_1\le0.99$ and $\chi_2\le0.05$.
+This low secondary-spin prior is astrophysically motivated by observations of Galactic \acp{BNS} that merge within a Hubble time~\citep{Burgay:2003jj, Stovall:2018ouw}.
+We sample in detector-frame chirp mass and mass ratio, with prior ranges equivalent to those used in the LVK analysis of GW230529 (the prior range for detector-frame chirp mass is $[\minChirpPrior~\Msun$, $\maxChirpPrior~\Msun$], and the prior range for mass ratio is $[0.125, 1]$).
+Unless explicitly noted, we use a \ac{BNS} waveform model \texttt{IMRPhenomPv2\_NRTidalv2}~\citep{Dietrich:2019kaq}, which includes the effects of spin precession and allows for tidal effects in both components of the binary, for data generation and parameter estimation in all of our simulations.
 We also use \texttt{IMRPhenomXPHM}~\citep{Pratten:2020fqn, Garcia-Quiros:2020qpx, Pratten:2020ceb}, which models precessing \acp{BBH} and includes \ac{GW} emission from higher-order modes.
-For parameter estimation with the \texttt{IMRPhenomPv2\_NRTidalv2} waveform, we use the \ac{ROQ} likelihood acceleration method~\citep{Canizares:2013ywa, Smith:2016qas, Morisaki:2023kuq}.
+For parameter estimation with the \texttt{IMRPhenomPv2\_NRTidalv2} waveform, we use the reduced-order quadrature (or ROQ) likelihood acceleration method~\citep{Canizares:2013ywa, Smith:2016qas, Morisaki:2023kuq}.
 With \texttt{IMRPhenomXPHM}, we use the multibanding likelihood method~\citep{Garcia-Quiros:2020qlt, Morisaki:2021ngj}.

 The three parameters we focus on for the purposes of this study are the primary mass~($m_1$, the mass of the more massive object in the binary system), the mass ratio~($q$), and the effective inspiral spin~($\chi_{\mathrm{eff}}$).
-Mass ratio is defined as $q = m_2/m_1$ so that $0 < q \leq 1$.
+The mass ratio is defined as $q=m_2/m_1$ so that $0 < q \leq 1$.
 The spin parameter $\chi_{\mathrm{eff}}$ is a mass-weighted combination of the spin components along the binary's orbital angular momentum, and is defined as